ZachIsAGardner/Zeef/Persistance/README.md

-ZeePersistance is for:
+# Zeef.Persistence #

-* Persisting data between play sessions
+## Features ##

-* The flag system can also be used for triggering events
+* Persist data between play sessions

-Dependencies:
+* Robust flag system for recording player actions and persisting their effects
-* ZeeGame
+* The flag system can also be used for triggering future events